rclone/rclone/docs/content/webdav.md

 - Now take a look at your address bar, the URL should look like this:
   `https://[YOUR-DOMAIN]-my.sharepoint.com/personal/[YOUR-EMAIL]/_layouts/15/onedrive.aspx`

-You'll only need this URL upto the email address.
+You'll only need this URL up to the email address.
 After that, you'll most likely want to add "/Documents".
 That subdirectory contains the actual data stored on your OneDrive.